MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Conclusion

 \section{Conclusion}

-In this paper, we propose MMPhysVideo, a novel framework designed to enhance the physical consistency of video generation through joint multimodal modeling.
-To achieve this, we first develop an innovative dual-stream teacher architecture to decouple the processing of RGB and perceptual modalities, distilling it into a single-stream student via representation alignment.
-Complementing this, we propose MMPhysPipe, an end-to-end pipeline for curating data with rich physical interactions and generating multi-granular perceptual annotations.
-Both quantitative and qualitative results on the physics-focused benchmarks demonstrate the superiority of MMPhysVideo with consistent gains across advanced models, setting a new state-of-the-art for physics-consistent video generation.
+In this paper, we propose MMPhysVideo, a novel framework that enhances physical consistency in video generation via joint multimodal modeling.
+To achieve this, we introduce a dual-stream teacher architecture to decouple RGB and perceptual modalities, and distill it into a single-stream student through representation alignment for efficiency.
+We further develop MMPhysPipe, an end-to-end pipeline for curating physics-rich videos with multi-granular perceptual annotations.
+Extensive experiments on physics-focused benchmarks demonstrate that MMPhysVideo consistently improves advanced video generators, achieving state-of-the-art performance in physics-consistent video generation.